ljansen-iee/pypsa-sec-mga/README.md

 # pypsa-sec-mga
-A Modelling to Generate Alternatives study utilizing a pypsa sector coupling model instance of Germany.
+A Modelling to Generate Alternatives study using a pypsa sector coupling model instance of Germany.

-This code has been used for the following paper:`Nacken, L., Krebs, F., Fischer, T., Hoffmann, C. (2019): Integrated renewable energy systems for Germany - A model-based exploration of the decision space.
+This code has been used for the following paper:`(Will be printed soon) Nacken, L., Krebs, F., Fischer, T., Hoffmann, C. (2019): Integrated renewable energy systems for Germany - A model-based exploration of the decision space.
 International Conference on the European Energy Market, IEEE.`

-If you use this code or work derived from it in an academic publication, please cite the above paper.
+If you use this code or any derivative work in a scientific publication, you can cite the above publication.

-For more information on pypsa the reader is refered to [the documentation](https://pypsa.org/) and the following publications:
+For more information on pypsa the reader is refered to [the pypsa website](https://pypsa.org/) and the following publications:

 `T. Brown, J. Hörsch, and D. Schlachtberger (2018): PyPSA: Python for Power System Analysis.
 Journal of Open Research Software, vol. 6, no. 3, p.
 12.`